amitofsk/dandy/docs/Dandy.md

 ## 1.0 Introduction
 ### 1.1 What is DANDY?
-[`DANDY`](https://github.com/amitofsk/dandy) is a set of reusable python examples and a library of python functions to help display sensor data in a graphical user interface (GUI).
+[`DANDY`](https://github.com/amitofsk/dandy) is a set of reusable python examples and a library of python functions to help display sensor data in a Graphical User Interface (GUI).

 ### 1.2 What are we building?
 Here's a typical hardware setup.
 A sensor is connected to a microcontroller.
 The microcontroller sends the sensor data to a computer either over USB or wirelessly.
 Data is displayed in a GUI on the laptop, perhaps numerically, as a needle rotating in a dial, using a slider, or on a chart plot.